teiniker/teiniker-lectures-embedded-cicd/continuous-delivery/jenkins-cicd-flask/README.md

 following stages:

 * `download wheel`: The wheel file stored in the Jenkins archive (Artifactory) is downloaded.
-For this, the Jenkins "copyArtifacts" plugin must be installed.
+For this, the Jenkins **copyArtifacts** plugin must be installed.

 * `install wheel`: The wheel file, and therefore the application under test, is installed into a virtual environment.